avaneev/biteopt/README.md

 5. After each objective function evaluation, the highest-cost previous solution is replaced using the upper bound cost constraint.

-## Method philosophy ##

-BiteOpt is an evolutionary optimization method.
-Unlike many established optimization methods like CMA-ES where new populations are generated on each iteration, with or without combining with the previous generation, BiteOpt keeps and updates a single main population of solutions at any given time.
-A new solution either replaces a worst solution or is discarded.
-In common terms it means that population has some fixed "living space" which is only available to the best fit (least cost) solutions.
-Structurally, this is similar to a natural evolutionary environment which usually offers only a limited "living space" to its members.
-Least fit members have little chance to stay in this "living space".

-BiteOpt uses several methods to generate new solutions, each method taking various information from various populations.
-These methods are used in a probabilistic manner without any predefined preference.

-BiteOptDeep implements evolutionary method which can be seen in society and
-nature: exchange of solutions between independent populations.
-Such exchange allows to find better solutions in a teamwork of sufficiently diverse members, it also reduces time (but not human-hours) to find a better solution.
-This method is a model of Swiss presidency rotation (each independent population represents an independent human brain).

-The author did not originally employ results and reasoning available in papers on Differential Evolution.
-Author's use of DE operations is based on understanding that it provides an implicit gradient information.
-A candidate solution is generated as a sum of best solution and a difference between a random and the worst solution.
-Such difference between a random and the worst solution actually generates a probabilistically correct step towards the minimum of a function, relative to the better solutions.
-Due to this understanding, it is impossible to employ various DE variants in BiteOpt, only the difference between high rank and low rank solutions generates a valuable information, moreover only a difference multiplied by a factor of 0.5 works in practice.

-BiteOpt is more like a stochastic meta-method, it is incorrect to assume it leans towards some specific optimizer class: for example, it won't work acceptably if only DE-based solution generators are used by it.
-BiteOpt encompasses Differential Evolution, Nelder-Mead, and author's original SpherOpt, "bitmask inversion", and "bit mixing" solution generators.
-An initial success with the "bitmask inversion" operation (coupled with a stochastic "move" operation it looks quite a lot like a random search) was the main driver for BiteOpt's further development.

 ## SMA-ES ##

 This is a working optimization method called "SigMa Adaptation Evolution